ayushsingh1601/airdelhi-bot/README.md

-pollution_bot
+## airdelhi BOT
-Mention u/detailmyair in comments
+- Mention u/airdelhi in Reddit comments for Delhi Pollution Status
+- Write 'covid' in the comment for Delhi Covid-19 status